KingIdee/kotlin-springboot-graphlq/README.md

 }
 ```

-If you want to query data from the database, you can run this:
+If you want to query data from the database, you can run this query:

 ```
 query {